encounterplus/encounterplus/docs/battle-map.md

 ## Settings

 * **Fog of War** - show or hide a portion of the map.
-* **Line of Sight** - show or hide a portion of the map, dynamically based on vision and sight.
+* **Line of Sight** - show or hide a portion of the map dynamically, based on vision and sight.
 * **Grid Visible** - show or hide a grid on the map.
 * **Grid Color** - color for grid lines.
 * **Grid Size** - the size of one grid square.